Valentinetemi/EcoSnap-AI/README.md

 - An old fridge running 24/7 can cost **3× more** than a new efficient one
 - If every household reduced energy use by just 10%, we'd offset **hundreds of millions of tonnes of CO₂** every year

 **My dad didn't need a lecture about climate change.
 He needed to know which appliance was eating his money.
-That's EcoFlow.**
+That's EcoScan.**

 ---

 ## 🚀 Features

 - **Real-time gesture detection** — MediaPipe HandLandmarker runs in the browser via WebAssembly.
 No backend needed for hand tracking
-- **AI appliance identification** — Gemini 2.0 Flash Vision identifies the device from a live camera frame
+- **AI appliance identification** — Gemini 2.0 Flash Latest identifies the device from a live camera frame
 - **Live energy dashboard** — Charts and stats update in real-time as you scan more devices
 - **20 countries supported** — Costs shown in local currency: Nigeria ₦, UK £, India ₹, Ghana ₵, Kenya KSh, USA $ and 14 more